awsdocs/amazon-efs-user-guide/doc_source/accessing-fs.md

 1. Choose **Save** to implement the VPC and mount target changes\.

 ## Managing mount targets using the AWS CLI<a name="create-mount-target-cli"></a>

+**Note**
+For file systems that use One Zone storage classes, you can only create a single mount target that is in the same Availability Zone as the file system\.

 **To create a mount target \(CLI\)**
 + To create a mount target, use the `create-mount-target` CLI command \(corresponding operation is [CreateMountTarget](API_CreateMountTarget.md)\), as shown following\.